-In our Bank's business continuity management system (BCMS), disruption scenarios are determined after all parties assess potential cases in which the resources (assets) that are critical in the provision of services are identified and such resources become unavailable, useless, or inaccessible for any reason whatsoever.
-Resources at our Bank have been grouped in 6 categories:
+In Bank's business continuity management system (BCMS), disruption scenarios are determined after all parties assess potential cases in which the resources (assets) that are critical in the provision of services are identified and such resources become unavailable, useless, or inaccessible for any reason whatsoever.
+Resources at Bank have been grouped in 6 categories:

-- Financial Assets (Money), - Human Resources, - Facilities (workplaces and equipment/hardware), - Technology (applications, infrastructures, and all other related IT assets), - Suppliers (Türk Telekom, etc.) and - External Organizations that we depend on for our Services (the institutions that we are technologically dependent on in the provision of our services, including ISE, CRA, CBRT, SWIFT, EMOC, correspondent banks, etc.)
+- Financial Assets (Money), - Human Resources, - Facilities (workplaces and equipment/hardware), - Technology (applications, infrastructures, and all other related IT assets), - Suppliers (Türk Telekom, etc.) and - External Organizations that we depend on for Bank's Services (the institutions that we are technologically dependent on in the provision of Bank services, including Borsa İstanbul, CRA, CBRT, SWIFT, EMOC, correspondent banks, etc.)